 Alma Blount became the Director of the Hart Leadership Program in 2001 and continues to serve as Director of Service Opportunities in Leadership (SOL), a leadership mentoring initiative for undergraduates.
-As a Lecturer in the Sanford School of Public Policy, she teaches courses about civic participation and grassroots politics, systems analysis and problem solving within organizations, and leadership.
+As a Senior Lecturer in the Sanford School of Public Policy, she teaches courses about adaptive leadership, politics, and public policy.
 She has taught at Duke since 1994.

 Blount has been a consultant for numerous non-profit and public sector groups across North Carolina on issues of organizational development and project design.
 In the 1990s she served as a strategic planning coach for thirteen North Carolina counties participating in the Smart Start Program to improve early childhood education and other resources for families and children.